 If you are hired as a temporary employee during your bona fide retirement period, and then, for whatever reason, your employer treats you as a covered employee during or immediately following your bona fide retirement period, an audit will be performed.
 If IPERS determines that your employer did not make reasonable efforts to fill the vacancy left by your retirement with a new permanent employee, IPERS will revoke your benefits.

 Exceptions to Bona Fide Retirement

-You do not need a bona fide retirement if you meet one of the following:
+You must meet one of the following conditions: